 Once it’s been made, it takes over one hundred thousand years to degrade.

 A ring of plutonium.

-I want to spend a moment to explain why nuclear waste like plutonium is like it is, and why it’s dangerous.
+Let’s spend a moment on why nuclear waste like plutonium is like it is, and why it’s dangerous.

 Fundamentally it’s an atom that’s unstable.